 Family Friendly Policies

-Swarthmore College strives to create a supportive healthy personal and professional environment for its instructional staff.
+Swarthmore College strives to create a supportive and healthy personal and professional environment for its instructional staff.
 The policies and resources below reflect the College's commitment to maintaining a setting within which instructional staff and their families can thrive.

-Benefits for Self, Partners and Families
+Benefits for Self, Partners, and Families

 Health and Wellness

 Wellness programming: the College provides opportunities for its community members to practice self-care and feel their best.
 A range of free group exercise classes are offered throughout the year, and include yoga, Pilates, strength training, and more.
 The College also offers periodic free wellness screenings, subsidized access to nutritional programs, and regular seminars, workshops, and programs on wellness throughout the year.
 For more information, visit the Work Life Initiatives website.

 Athletic facilities: The indoor and outdoor athletic facilities may be used by faculty and staff and their families, except when needed by the Department of Athletics.
 A college ID, available through Security, is required for admittance.
 Faculty are asked to accompany dependents to get an ID at public safety and to accompany children under 15 years of age using the facilities.

 Work for Partners

 Faculty and staff hiring of family members: Swarthmore College has a number of partners working on campus in both faculty and staff positions.
 It is normally the policy of the College to discourage the hiring of relatives within the same department.
 Where relatives are working in the same department, one shall not be in a supervisory relationship to the other.